We often get asked, "How does a Payment Gateway work?" or "How is a payment gateway different from a merchant account or a credit card processor?"

 Is my Software or Shopping Cart Compatible with my Credit Card Processor?

 The easiest way to find out is to search for the software name followed by the words payment gateway, such as "Mal's E-commerce payment gateways".
-Most software providers will have a web page dedicated to listing all the payment gateways they've integrated.
-If your desired credit card processor isn't listed, look for generic payment gateways such as Authorize.NET and find out if your processor supports these.
+Most software providers will have a web page dedicated to listing all the payment processing solutions they've integrated.
+If your desired credit card processor isn't listed, look for generic payment solutions such as Authorize.NET and find out if your processor supports these.